 - Feeling lonely

 - Becoming parents

 - Impact of addictions on the relationships

-Relationship counselling can be helpful for both individuals and couples, as it looks at what lies behind current difficulties, paying attention both to the past and the present in order to bring about positive change and develop deeper sense of intimacy and closeness in the relationship.
+Relationship counselling can be helpful for both individuals and couples, as it looks at what lies behind current difficulties, paying attention both to the past and the present in order to bring about positive change and develop a deeper sense of intimacy and closeness in the relationship.

 How many sessions will you need and what is the cost?

-It’s difficult to say, but on average, after about 6 sessions it becomes clearer what is needed or just the insight that you gained in 6 sessions might enough to end counselling.
+It’s difficult to say, but on average, after about 6 sessions it becomes clearer what is needed or just the insight that you gained in 6 sessions might be enough to end counselling.